“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 “Everyone thinks of changing the world, but no one thinks of changing himself.”

-Now this article in McKinsey Quarterly describes how anyone who wants to change an organisation first has to learn to look inside and change themselves.
+Now this article in McKinsey Quarterly describes how anyone who wants to change an organisation must first learn to change themselves.

 Years of working in leadership and cultural transformation have convinced the authors that: